yutaf/blog-hugo/content/xdebug-remote-cli-debugging-with-vagrant-and-phpstorm.md

           RX bytes:948041 (948.0 KB)  TX bytes:948041 (948.0 KB)
 ```

-`10.0.2.2` is not there, but you can spcify the host of vm with it.
+`10.0.2.2` is not there, but you can specify the host of vm with it.
 <http://stackoverflow.com/questions/33777041/why-10-0-2-2-was-not-there-with-running-ifconfig>

 "10.0.2.2 always points to the local host when you are running emulator or vm.
 So in virtual machine , it refers to the local host (127.0.0.1) as 10.0.2.2.
 That is the reason you can't see it in ifconfig in your host."